orcunSarmis/Text-Editor-PWA/README.md

   ## Contributing

-  Ideas to improve this application are welcome, [email](yorcunsarmis@gmail.com) me please.
+  Ideas to improve this application are welcome, email me at yorcunsarmis@gmail.com please.

   ## Installation